article in lights

 Upcoming Conference Abstracts

-The Tenth Annual National Conference of the American Synesthesia Association will take place on May 31 through June 2, 2013 at OCAD University in Toronto, Ontario, Canada
+The Eleventh Annual National Conference of the American Synesthesia Association will take place on October 2, through October 4, 2015 at the University of Miami, Florida

 We are pleased to announce our Keynote Speaker will be

 Department of Cognitive Science

 Photo credit University of Miami, Campus

 Sergio Basbaum, Pontificia Universidade Católica São Paulo, Brazil